 For nurses who provide extraordinary care at Morristown-Hamblen Healthcare System, we honor them through The DAISY Award, an international nurse recognition program that celebrates the compassion and skills nurses bring to patients and families every day.
-This month, Logan Jefferson received the award.
+Logan Jefferson, RN, received the DAISY Award for January.

 Logan is registered nurse who has worked at MHHS for almost two years.
 He currently works on 4 South.
 Logan chose to work at MHHS because he wanted to serve those in the community he grew up in.
 He stated “What a better place to work than one close to home.”
 He became a nurse by attending Walters State Community College and is now pursuing his BSN at Carson-Newman University.

 Logan’s inspiration for doing what he does is to simply know that he positively affects peoples’ lives everyday.
 His goal in working at MHHS is to grow.
 Logan said “I love learning new things and I plan to expand my clinical knowledge as much as possible.
 Each new patient brings different challenges and my goal is to be able to provide my patients excellent care through excellent nursing.”

 Logan’s greatest accomplishment would be without a doubt, his family.
 His beautiful wife, Serinity, and his wonderful children, Addie and Lincoln,are what drives him to succeed.

 When asked what the DAISY award meant to him, Logan said it meant everything to him.
 He feels so appreciated and supported at MHHS.
 Receiving this award validates the hard work he has put in to get where he is and he could not be more grateful.